 As a Certified Association Executive, Drew Burns brings a wealth of experience and training in DEI to the AOE Practice Group.
 A frequent speaker in the concrete industry on the topic of DEI, he also has authored many articles on the topic.

 Drew joined the Slag Cement Association in 2017 and is currently the Executive Director of the organization.
 Recently, he also assumed leadership of the Great Lakes Cement Promotion Council as their Executive Director.
 He has more than 10 years’ experience in both for-profit and non-profit organizations, focusing on development and implementation of market strategy, business development, marketing and stakeholder relations.
 He obtained a Bachelor of Science in Parks, Recreation and Tourism Resources with an emphasis in Commercial Recreation and Business from Michigan State University in 2009.

 Certificate in DEI by the University of Michigan

 Emily joined the AOE team in early 2021 and has already made her mark as a talented marketing professional and DEI expert.
 During her tenure, she worked with AOE to help launch their DEI program.
 Her specific responsibilities include development of electronic and print marketing materials to include design of the website.
 She has also developed a deep expertise in the strategic programming of DEI planning.

-Emily is currently a Junior at Clemson University pursuing a BS in Graphic Communications with an emphasis in writing.
+Emily is currently a Senior at Clemson University pursuing a BS in Graphic Communications with an emphasis in writing.
 She is also trained in DEI through the University of Michigan.
 AOE has grown to depend on her ability to not only communicate through words, but make the message understandable and come to life with impactful graphics.
-Her DEI experience also includes serving as a chair member of the recruitment committee for her sorority, Pi Beta Phi.
+Her DEI experience also includes serving as a chair member of the recruitment committee for her sorority.
 In this role, Emily seeks to identify an inclusive and diverse group of potential new members.